Resparing/vkdt/DOCUMENTATION/Swapchain.md

 ### Requirements

-Almost all functions of the VKDT Surface require a valid VKDT Device, VKDT GPU, VKDT Surface & VKDT Window to be setup.
+Almost all functions of the VKDT Surface require a valid VKDT Device, VKDT GPU, VKDT Surface, VKDT Window & VKDT Image View to be setup.
 Refer their respective documentation on how to set those up.
 <br>

 ### Adding VKDT Swapchain Header